 Aviation Relics – Cut from the cloth of history

-We are keeping aviation history alive by offering 4-square-inch swatches of the original fabric from 7 famous, vintage aircraft now in the permanent collection of the National Air and Space Museum.
-One of those aircraft is a Wright brother’s biplane – acclaimed as the first to fly coast-to-coast in 1911.
-The fabric was preserved during restorations of these 7 historic aircraft by the Smithsonian – and is authenticated by them.
+We are keeping aviation history alive by offering 4-square-inch swatches of the original wing fabric from 7 famous aircraft now in the permanent collection of the National Air and Space Museum.
+One is a 1911 Wright brother’s biplane – acclaimed as the first to fly coast-to-coast.
+The fabric from these 7 historic aircraft was preserved during restorations by the Smithsonian – and is authenticated by them.

 America’s first pilots took to the air in fragile aircraft made of wood, wire and fabric.
 In those early days of flight, linen or muslin was used to cover the wings and fuselage of aircraft – that fabric is now available!

 In the decade following the first powered flight by the Wright Brothers in 1903, very few Americans had even seen an “aeroplane.”
 So, when one appeared overhead, people – young and old – gawked, pointed and yelled: “Look – it’s a birdman!”
 Since there were no airports, they landed wherever they could – cow pastures, racetracks, fairgrounds and country roads.
 And they were welcomed by enthusiastic Americans who wanted to see a “new-fangled” flying machine and the man who dared “drive” it.